peachpiecompiler/peachpie-blazor/docs/inserting-php-scripts.md

 Thanks to `IComponent` interface, we can insert `PhpScriptProvider` into Razor page as a normal Blazor component.
 We can configure a set of PHP scripts, which we want to be executed.
 The most simple configuration is to navigate just one script by the class.

 The provider finds PHP scripts by their relative paths to the project folder.
 So, when we have `https://[server]/folder1/folder2/file.php` URL, the provider tries to find the script with a relative path `folder1/folder2/file.php` to the Peachpie project.
+Superglobal `$_GET` works as you expect.

 ##### Navigating only one PHP script